chrisfield/react-form-composer/stories/introduction/ui-components.md

 #### TextInput
 You have already seen `Field` used with 'input' passed to the component prop.
-Here I've defined a `TextInputComponent` and passed this as thr component.
+Here I've defined a `TextInputComponent` and passed this as the component.
 I've written this example `TextInput` so you can pass a `required` prop plus any additional validation.
 Note I have not passed the `required` prop on to the underlying input for HTML5 validation and ,as a writter of a lightweight framework, I'm glad to leave you in control of these decisions.

 ```jsx
 import React from 'react';